-#5 – Fabric Softener and Fabric Softener Sheets
+#5 Household Offender – Fabric Softener and Fabric Softener Sheets

 Did you know that fabric softener residue stays locked into your clothing?
 And that your skin absorbs the residue?
 Fabric softener and fabric softener sheets contain petrolatum wax and leave a thin oil layer on your clothes.
 This ingredient is what makes your fabrics feel soft.
-The fabric softener sheets leave wax on the insides of your dryer, plus the synthetic fragrances are chemically based.
-I know of someone who did a body detox, and the smell of fabric softener was emanating from his body during the detox.
+The fabric softener sheets leave wax on the inside of your dryer, plus the synthetic fragrances are chemically based.

 Here’s a list of toxic chemicals used in fabric softeners that can be absorbed into the skin, permanently lodged in clothing fibers, and pollute the waterways and ocean:

 1. White Vinegar OR Baking Soda.
 Adding ½ cup of baking soda or ½ cup of white vinegar to the rinse cycle to soften the water and your items.
 Do not add them together!
 They react together and fizz up.

 3. Don’t dry synthetics in the dryer—they are the culprit in static electricity; instead hang-dry.You could hang dry them halfway, then place in the dryer on low to fluff and remove wrinkles.

 Resources For You: